Hannan-H/2024-Mid-Year-City-Progress/README.md

 Make sure you talk about what skills you used for this project so you can put it on your resume when you go to the Career fair.

 Steps:
 1. Create a functional buisness dashboard: Use it to explain performance.
-(Basic is the problem, useless is) What you should inlude:
+(Basic is not the problem, useless is) What you should inlude:
 - A clear business objective
 -  3-5 powerful metrics